ming736/w93/2.x/docs/api/interfaces/WindowOptions.md

 ### <small>boolean?</small> draggable
 Whether or not the window can be dragged around.
 ### <small>boolean?</small> dockable
-Whether or not the window will appear in the dock.
+Whether or not the window will appear in the taskbar. [`dock`](#boolean-dock) must also be true for it to appear in the taskbar.
 ### <small>boolean?</small> activable
 !> It is recommended NOT to use this.